-Net Income Per Share
+Net Income or Loss Per Share

-The Company computes net income per share in accordance with ASC Topic 260, Earnings Per Share, or ASC 260.
-Under the provisions of ASC 260, basic net income per share, or Basic EPS, is computed by dividing net income by the weighted average number of common shares outstanding.
-Diluted net income per share, or Diluted EPS, is computed by dividing net income by the weighted average number of common shares and dilutive common share equivalents outstanding.
+The Company computes net income or loss per share in accordance with ASC Topic 260, Earnings Per Share, or ASC 260.
+Under the provisions of ASC 260, basic net income or loss per share, or Basic EPS, is computed by dividing net income or loss by the weighted average number of common shares outstanding.
+Diluted net income or loss per share, or Diluted EPS, is computed by dividing net income or loss by the weighted average number of common shares plus, in the case of diluted net income per share, dilutive common share equivalents outstanding.
 The calculations of Basic EPS and Diluted EPS are set forth in the table below (in thousands, except share and per share amounts):